|

 show that teenagers are ten times more likely to have an accident at night than

+during the day, while that number rises to fourteen times over weekends.
 Ways to deal with the issue of teen road deaths are now being examined by

 road safety experts.
 Some are suggesting that the national speed limit be